jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 Reflectively loading .NET assemblies, which involves executing the assembly directly within the memory of a process, can be a powerful and potentially stealthy way for adversaries to pursue their mission objectives.
 13
-For a detailed discussion of IceApple and the functionality of its modules, see OverWatchs research paper on the topic, Ice Apple: A Novel Internet Information Services (IIS) Post\-Exploitation Framework.
+For a detailed discussion of IceApple and the functionality of its modules, see OverWatch’s research paper on the topic, Ice Apple: A Novel Internet Information Services (IIS) Post\-Exploitation Framework.
 Nowhere to Hide: 2022 Falcon OverWatch Threat Hunting Report CrowdStrike